 Stick it in the oven.
 NOT TOO HOT, though!
 Soil can release some downright NASTY fumes if you bake it at a high temp.
 Noxious, poisonous stuff that shouldn't be vaporized in your home.
 Seriously, heed this warning.

-Do Not Bake Soil Above 200f (93.3C) Indoors!
+Do Not Bake Soil Above 200F (93.3C) Indoors!

-Cool, now that's out of the way - put your soil in a pot or crock large enough to hold it, and small enough to fit in your oven.
-Crank that thing up to 180F (82.2C) and bake the soil for at least 6 or 8 hours.
+Crank that oven up to 180F (82.2C) and bake the soil for at least 2 or 3 hours.
 Your house may smell a bit earthy, but nothing crazy.

-Let the soil cool thoroughly in the oven after it's done baking, and you can consider it to be pretty sterile at this point.
+Let the soil cool thoroughly in the oven after it's done baking, and you can consider it to be sterile at this point.
 You've likely killed most or all of the fungus, bacteria, eggs, critters, mites, etc. in there.

 Next, you'll want to reinoculate the soil to bring it back to life.

-How to Sterilize a Lot of Soil With Solarization
+Sterilize Soil With Solarization

 If you got more soil to sterilize than you can fit in an oven, I've got just the solution for you.

-Soil solarization involves covering your soil with a black or clear plastic and allowing the Sun to heat sterilize the soil underneath for 6 to 8 weeks.
+Soil solarization involves covering your soil with a black or clear plastic and allowing the sun to heat-sterilize the soil underneath for 6 to 8 weeks.

 Soil solarization times are highly climate dependent however, and you can solarize soil in a much quicker time in the desert Southwest then you can in a temperate forest.